Class 10 English Chapter 3 The Midnight Visitor

 4. The Imaginary Balcony:

 The mention of the balcony intrigues Max, who begins to believe there is an actual escape route outside the window.
-Meanwhile, Ausable continues to distract Max with his confident demeanor and casual complaints about the hotel’s poor security.
+Meanwhile, Ausable keeps Max distracted with his calm attitude, casually complaining about the hotel’s bad security to throw him off.

 5. The Waiter’s Entry: